truenas/documentation/content/CORE/GettingStarted/LoggingIn.md

 ![LoginCORE](/images/CORE/12.0/LoginCORE.png "TrueNAS CORE Login Screen")

+By  default the `root` username is root.
 Only the `root` username is used to log in to the web interface.
 Enter the `root` account password that was created during installation.

 {{< expand "Troubleshooting" "v" >}}